My Dinner

 • Preheat your oven to 160°C/ 320 °F.

-• Mix the eggs, sugar, vanilla sugar, and salt until it begins to foam.
+• Beat eggs, sugar, vanilla extract (affiliate link), and salt until pale and fluffy.

-• Grease the edges of your cake base with butter and line the bottom with baking parchment.
-Pour in the cake batter.
-And place in the oven for 20 minutes.
+• Grease a springform pan and line the base with parchment.
+Pour in the batter.
+Bake for 20 minutes.

 Assembling the cake

-• Leave the cake to cool in the fridge for at least 3-4 hours before serving.
+• Chill for at least 3-4 hours before serving.

 Video